 Misuzu Tanaka, Concert Pianist.

-Ms. Tanaka has attended summer music festivals in the United States and Czech Republic such as Bowdoin International Music Festival, Prague International Piano Masterclasses, International Music Academy in Pilsen.
-In Pilsen, she studied with famed Czech pianist Ivan Moravec.
+Misuzu Tanaka was invited to prestigious summer music festivals in the United States and Czech Republic such as Bowdoin International Music Festival, Prague International Piano Masterclasses, and International Music Academy in Pilsen where she studied with famed Czech pianist Ivan Moravec.

-Misuzu Tanaka studied at the Juilliard School in New York under the tutelage of Martin Canin.
-During those years she also studied chamber music with Jacob Lateiner, Seymour Lipkin, Robert Mann, and Andre Emelianoff.
-Her Masters in Music degree and Doctor of Musical Arts degree were obtained at the University of Michigan with a full scholarship where she studied piano with Logan Skelton.
+Ms. Tanaka studied at the Juilliard School in New York under the tutelage of Martin Canin.
+During those years she also studied chamber music with Jacob Lateiner, Seymour Lipkin, and Robert Mann.
+Her Masters in Music degree and Doctor of Musical Arts degree were obtained at the University of Michigan with a full scholarship where she studied piano with Dr. Logan Skelton.